Dingdong-LIU/Lab1_Chatbot_Rasa/chatbot/00-rasa-init/README.md

 When we talk about **Dialogue Policies** we're referring to the part of the system that predicts the next action to take.
 The next action isn't just determined based on the current intent, we typically need to know about the entire conversation so far.

-Policies can again be based on rules or on neural methods.
+Policies can again be based on rules or neural methods.
 Rasa allows you to define your own lightweight rules to define what needs to happen.
-But in order to allow for generalization Rasa also provides a neural network called TED that picks the next best turn based on the conversation so far and all the conversations that it trained on.
+But to allow for generalization, Rasa also provides a neural network called TED that picks the next best turn based on the conversation so far and all the conversations that it trained on.

-In this Tutorial we focused on rule-based approach.
-But you can also use neural network based approaches in your projects.
-For more information, you can checkout [Rasa Learning Center](https://learning.rasa.com/).
+In this Tutorial, we focused on a rule-based approach.
+But you can also use neural network-based approaches in your projects.
+For more information, you can check out [Rasa Learning Center](https://learning.rasa.com/).

 The dialogue policies are mainly defined in `chatbot/00-rasa-init/data/rules.yml`